amyy54/uformat/README.md

 program is handy, and this allows for multiple format programs to exist in a project and run with just one simple tool.

+## Install

+Pre-compiled binaries can be found on the Releases page.

+Support:

+- macOS (universal binary Intel/M1).
+- Linux (amd64/arm64).
+Pre-packaged for Debian/RHEL.
+- Windows (amd64/arm64).

+The macOS binary can be installed using brew:
+`brew install amyy54/taps/uformat`.

 ## Usage

 ```